Syllabus

 • Ed allows private posts, where you can share homework code and error messages with course staff only.

-• In the event of issues impacting your ability to commit time to the course, email your professor.
+• Please use email only for issues impacting your ability to commit to the course, and for grading concerns.

 Course Website: This course is principally organized on this website, including the syllabus, lecture materials, exercises, and assignments.